satusip/satusip/README.md

 ## Hi there 👋

+My name is Satu Sirviö and I am an information technology student at LAB University of Applied Sciences.

 <!--
 **satusip/satusip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.